nowei/advent-of-code/2022/README.md

 day 07 - Regrets with Rust.
 The hard part for me was figuring out how to reconstruct directory information from strings initially without references to each other.
 This meant that we couldn't build the map as we were reading the data due to Rust's ideas of ownership and whatnot.
 I ended up doing this in two passes, once to collect directory content information and the second to actually create the directory structure and populate it so that it can be traversed.
 The question itself wasn't even that bad, it was just checking numbers against some other numbers.

 day 08 - Rows and Cols got mixed up, but otherwise this was fine.
 Basically keeping track of things in a grid.
 1.) was seeing if we can see the edge in any direction from each position.
 2.) was rolling up to the current height in each direction and seeing how many things there are that we can see in our sightline.

+day 09 - Following a moving point, basically just checked diffs and clamped; extend it and iterate over changes.